halfcircassian/Public-Key-Cryptography/README.md

 # Public-Key-Cryptography
-This repository includes my C++ homework.
+This repository includes two of my C++ homework.